Restream/reindexer-py/README.md

 ```python
 Transaction.update(self, item_def, precepts=None)
 ```
-Update an item with its precepts to the transaction
+Updates an item with its precepts to the transaction

 __Arguments:__